Healthcare Social Media: Optimize for Better Results

 Photo credit: Dee Speed

-Chuck Malcomson is the founder of Screwpile Communications, an inbound marketing agency.
-When he's not talking about healthcare inbound and online marketing he's probably boating on the Chesapeake, cheering the Ohio State Buckeyes or spending time with his wife, daughter and son.
+Chuck Malcomson manages the MedTech and Healthcare practice at TSL Marketing, an agency that combines inbound/digital best practices with the human element of an inside sales team to help clients generate demand and close deals.
+When he's not talking about medtech inbound and online marketing he's probably boating on the Chesapeake, cheering the Ohio State Buckeyes or spending time with his ...